esphome/esphome-docs/components/sensor/ppd42x.rst

     PPD42X Particulate Matter Sensor
 Wiring:
 Pin Function    Wire color (in picture above)
 1   Ground	                   Green
 2   P2 (output)                White
 3   5V                         Yellow
 4   P1 (output)                Black
 5   Threshold voltage for P2   Red

 Pin 5 is closest to the corner of the board (and there is a 5 printed on both sides of the board near pin 5).
 Note the colors in the photo above are different from the wire colors available from other sources (like Grove).

 The P1 output is used to measure particles between 1um and 10um.
 The P2 output (with the threshold pin unconnected) is used to measure particles between 2.5um and 10um.
-To read the sensor, the total time that the P1 or P2 signal is low (measured in microsends) is used to determine particle concentrations..
+To read the sensor, the total time that the P1 or P2 signal is low (measured in microsends) is used to determine particle concentrations.

 .. code-block:: yaml